Domingo Faustino Sarmiento

 Sarmiento grew up in a poor but politically active family that paved the way for many of his future accomplishments.
 Between 1843 and 1850, he was frequently in exile, and wrote in both Chile and in Argentina.
-His greatest literary achievement was Facundo, a critique of Juan Manuel de Rosas, that Sarmiento wrote while working for the newspaper El Progreso during his exile in Chile.
-The book brought him far more than just literary recognition; he expended his efforts and energy on the war against dictatorships, specifically that of Rosas, and contrasted enlightened Europe—a world where, in his eyes, democracy, social services, and intelligent thought were valued—with the barbarism of the gaucho and especially the caudillo, the ruthless strongmen of nineteenth-century Argentina.
+His most famous work was Facundo, a critique of Juan Manuel de Rosas, that Sarmiento wrote while working for the newspaper El Progreso during his exile in Chile.
+The book brought him far more than just literary recognition; he expended his efforts and energy on the war against dictatorships, specifically that of Rosas, and contrasted enlightened Europe—a world where, in his eyes, democracy, social services, and intelligent thought were valued—with the barbarism of the gaucho and especially the caudillo, the ruthless strongmen of 19th-century Argentina.

-While president of Argentina from 1868 to 1874, Sarmiento championed intelligent thought—including education for children and women—and democracy for Latin America.
-He also took advantage of the opportunity to modernize and develop train systems, a postal system, and a comprehensive education system.
+As president, Sarmiento championed intelligent thought—including education for children and women—and democracy for Latin America.
+He also modernized and developed train systems, a postal system, and a comprehensive education system.
 He spent many years in ministerial roles on the federal and state levels where he travelled abroad and examined other education systems.

 Sarmiento died in Asunción, Paraguay, at the age of 77 from a heart attack.
 He was buried in Buenos Aires.
 Today, he is respected as a political innovator and writer.
 Miguel de Unamuno considered him among the greatest writers of Castilian prose.